peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public static void WriteJSON​(Object obj, OutputStream outputStream) throws IOException Converts an arbitrary object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.

 **Parameters:**